Open-Cascade-SAS/OCCT/dox/overview/overview.md

 Cotire is included in OCCT repository and used optionally by OCCT CMake scripts to accelerate builds by use of precompiled headers.
 Cotire is licensed under the MIT license (https://github.com/sakra/cotire/blob/master/license).

+**FFmpeg** is an Open Source framework supporting various image, video and audio codecs.
+FFmpeg is optionally used by OCCT for video recording, on LGPL conditions (https://www.ffmpeg.org/legal.html).

 **MikTEX** is up-to-date implementation of TeX/LaTeX and related programs for Windows.
 It is used for generation of User and Developer Guides in PDF format.
 See https://miktex.org for information on this tool.